Yosef Merimovich

 Yosef "Yosale" Merimovich (יוסף "יוס'לה" מרימוביץ'; 24 July 1924 – 5 May 2011) was a football player and manager.
 A one-club man, he played as a forward for Maccabi Tel Aviv between 1947 and 1958, winning six championships and six cups.
 Born in Cyprus, he represented the Israel national team at international level.
 He went on to coach both Maccabi Tel Aviv and the Israel national team on multiple occasions.

 Career

+Merimovich was born in Margo, a colony for Jewish refugees in Cyprus, and immigrated to Mandatory Palestine with his family in 1927.
+His older brother Menachem was also a football player.
+During World War II, Menachem, who had gone to Australia as part of his football career, served in the Australian Army and was killed in action in Papua New Guinea.
+Yosef worked as an engraver at the time.

-Born in Margo, Cyprus, Merimovich immigrated to Israel at the age of 16.
-He spent his entire playing career with Maccabi Tel Aviv, winning six championships and six cups between 1947 and 1958.
+Merimovich became a football player and spent his entire playing career with Maccabi Tel Aviv, winning six championships and six cups between 1947 and 1958.
 At international level, he made 14 appearances for the Israel national team scoring 4 goals.

 After his retirement from playing, Merimovich became a coach of Maccabi Tel Aviv.
 He was appointed coach of Israel in 1964 and helped it win the 1964 AFC Asian Cup.
 He returned to Maccabi Tel Aviv winning the 1966–68 Liga Leumit.
 In 1982, he became Israel national team coach for a second time, leaving after the 1986 FIFA World Cup qualification campaign.
 He went on to coach Maccabi Tel Aviv for a third time.